Mr Batalingaya has had an extensive career with World Vision, working at all levels of the organisation.

-A seasoned frontline humanitarian and development worker, Batalingaya began his career in his native country of Rwanda as a public health volunteer with the Belgian section of Doctors without Borders (MSF) in the early 1990s, just after completing a Master’s degree in Public Health at Tulane University in New Orleans.
-He later worked for Goal Ireland in South Western Uganda in 1994–1995 before joining World Vision in January 1996.
+A seasoned frontline humanitarian and development worker, Mr. Batalingaya began his career in his native country of Rwanda as a public health volunteer with the Belgian section of Doctors without Borders (MSF) in the early 1990s, just after completing a Master’s degree in Public Health at Tulane University in New Orleans.
+He later worked for Goal Ireland in south western Uganda in 1994–1995 before joining World Vision in January 1996.